ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 ### The less obvious case of fine-tuning

 The data on carbon emissions generated by fine-tuning is less well documented than that of pre-training, although fine-tuning accounts for a substantial part of energy consumption.
-Although fine-tuning is less computationally expensive than pre-training due to the smaller amount of training data, its carbon footprint may be much bigger due to being intensively performed worldwide. [^12]
+Indeed, while fine-tuning is less computationally expensive than pre-training due to the smaller amount of training data, its carbon footprint may be much bigger due to being intensively performed worldwide. [^12]

 As it is the case with pre-training, energy consumption depends on the hardware it is run on, the type of task and the type of computation required to carry it out.
-And factors like data center location, energy mix, model complexity, and training duration matter.
+And factors like data center location, energy mix, model complexity, and training duration come into play.

 It is important to note that although fine-tuning can be extremely energy-intensive, it can also reduce long-term emissions by making models more efficient during inference.